kagisearch/kagi-docs/kagi/src/api/summarizer.md

 Price is **$0.030** per **1,000** tokens processed or **$0.025** per **1,000** tokens processed if you are on the Kagi Ultimate [plan](https://kagi.com/pricing).

+For the Muriel summarization engine, requests are billed at a flat rate of $1 per summary.

 Notes:
 - Tokens include all tokens processed in + out.
 - Any request over 10,000 tokens is billed as 10,000 tokens, regardless of the length of the document.
 - Accessing cached summaries of the same URL is always free.

+> Currently, cached results are regional, stored on whichever Kagi node your request hits.
+> This is indicated by `meta.node` in the API response.
+> The cache can by bypassed by passing `false` to the `cache` parameter.

 ## API Key